StepanHrbek/LightsprintSDK/data/export/readme.txt

-CPULightmaps and AmbientOcclusion samples store computed lightmaps to this directory.
+CPULightmaps and BuildLightmaps samples store computed lightmaps to this directory.